stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Texture Sampler

-A _texture sampler_ is used in the fragment shader to sample a fragment colour from the texture image:
+A _texture sampler_ is used by the fragment shader to sample a colour from the texture:

 ```java
 public class Sampler extends AbstractVulkanObject {